majacQ/circleci-docs/jekyll/_cci2/configuration-reference.md

               only: /server\/.*/
 ```

-The above snippet causes the job  `build_server_pdfs` to only be run when the branch being built contains the word "server/" in it.
+The above snippet causes the job  `build_server_pdfs` to only be run when the branch being built starts with "server/" in it.

 You can read more about using regex in your config in the [Workflows document]({{ site.baseurl }}/2.0/workflows/#using-regular-expressions-to-filter-tags-and-branches).